 The festival is an annual event celebrated on the third Saturday of September in Naga City since 1885.
 The story goes that during the Spanish occupation an official from Peñafrancia, Spain was granted a wish for his daughter to get well after praying to the Madonna of Peñafrancia.
 He then promised to build a chapel for the Virgin.

 The festivities actually start before the actual feast day of Peñafrancia.
 Nine days before the event, the replica of Spain’s Madonna of Peñafrancia is transferred from the Basilica Minore to Naga Cathedral for days of Novenas.
 The Virgin is then paraded back to the Basilica on the night of the ninth day via the Naga River, as candles from the devotees light its way along the waterway.

 The event is echoed at the church pavilion, located some meters away from the basilica, which (I’ve learned just now) serves as shelter of the Virgin after processions.

 One can’t help but be overwhelmed as one steps inside the spaceship-like structure.
 Its circular ceiling, similar to Naga Cathedral’s pavilion is layered with colored glasses depicting the color of the festivities.

 There were a couple of blank panels though, which obviously has to be replaced, but remains broken up to my last visit (it was already that way when I first photographed this place years back).

-The Basilica Minore de Peñafrancia may not compete with the other churches in Naga in terms of historical significance, as it is relatively new compared to its centuries old brethren, but it is still majestic in its own way.
-Clean modern design, massive architecture and colorful window panes all combine to create a graceful church to compliment the city’s old ones; a worthy place to end my mini-Visita Iglesia in the City of Naga.
+The Basilica Minore de Peñafrancia may not compete with the other churches in Naga (like the San Francisco Church) in terms of historical significance, as it is relatively new compared to its centuries old brethren, but it is still majestic in its own way.
+Clean modern design, massive architecture and colorful window panes all combine to create a graceful house of worship to compliment the city’s old ones; a worthy place to end my mini-Visita Iglesia in the City of Naga.

 Basilica Minore de Peñafrancia